(a DEN oh seen)

 • Discuss specific use of drug and side effects with patient as it relates to treatment.
 (HCAHPS: During this hospital stay, were you given any medicine that you had not taken before?
 Before giving you any new medicine, how often did hospital staff tell you what the medicine was for?
 How often did hospital staff describe possible side effects in a way you could understand?)

-• Patient may experience flushing or headache.
-Have patient report immediately to prescriber strength differences from one side to another, angina, severe dizziness, syncope, tachycardia, bradycardia, arrhythmia, severe headache, cervicalgia, dyspnea, or vision changes (HCAHPS).
+• Patient may experience abdominal pain, flushing or headache.
+Have patient report immediately to prescriber signs of severe cerebrovascular disease (change in strength on one side is greater than the other, trouble speaking or thinking, change in balance, or change in eyesight), angina, severe dizziness, passing out, tachycardia, bradycardia, arrhythmia, seizures, severe headache, neck pain, jaw pain, or throat pain (HCAHPS).

 • Educate patient about signs of a significant reaction (eg, wheezing; chest tightness; fever; itching; bad cough; blue skin color; seizures; or swelling of face, lips, tongue, or throat).
 Note: This is not a comprehensive list of all side effects.
 Patient should consult prescriber for additional questions.